-Spread every quote and fact you can find on the effects of sugar and of dishonest labelling on social media with the hashtag #StopSugarCoating.
+Spread every quote and the fact you can find on the effects of sugar and of dishonest labeling on social media with the hashtag #StopSugarCoating.

 This way, we can create a ripple effect online, that can help more and more people uncover information about sugar in relation to obesity and unhealthy food marketing.